Yosemite National Park

 Trip Essentials:

-all meals from lunch on day 1 to lunch on day 3
+All meals from lunch on Day 1 through lunch on Day 3

 Max group size: 6 guests per 1 guide